profvjreddi/homepage/content/blog/phd-admissions-reality.md

 **What you can control:**
 - Doing meaningful research and building strong mentor relationships
 - Applying strategically with laser focus, not a shotgun approach
-- Red flags to avoid in your application
 - If you're reapplying: comprehensive guidance on doing it strategically

 ---